tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD so that it no longer lives in just entrance and main_hall
 	- TBD: and no longer triggers when biscuits not in hand
 	- IDEA:  making eat_biscuits_warning universal and enabling success feedback loop for cmd_exe

+- TBD: consider other possible uses for **kwargs; google "when to use kwargs in python"

 *** minor fixes ***
 - TBD: fix usage of gs.map.get_obj_from_name() to call name_to_obj_dict from gs.core